Earl Old Person: Death and legacy

-On October 13, 2021, Old Person died from cancer in Browning at the age of 92.
+Old Person died in Browning on October 13, 2021.
+He was 92 years old and the cause of death was cancer.
 Following a four-hour funeral, he was buried in his family plot at Grease Wood.
-Just as the White Calf family made the decision to pass the title of chief on to Earl Old Person, but after several years had passed, in turn the Old Person family will decide if, when, and who might be appointed as the next chief.
+Just as the White Calf family made the decision to pass the title of chief on to Earl Old Person, but only after several years had passed, in turn the Old Person family will decide if, when, and who might be appointed as the next chief.
 Until that decision is made, the Blackfeet Nation will not have a chief.

 US Senator Jon Tester stated, "Chief Old Person was a fierce advocate for the Blackfeet Nation and all of Indian Country for his entire life, and the world is a better place because he was in it."
-Montana Governor Greg Gianforte ordered flags in the state to be flown at half staff in Old Person's honor.
-At the University of Montana's fall 2021 commencement ceremony, a moment of silence was held for Old Person, and the Rawhide Orchestra played a warrior society song to honor Old Person, who for more than 25 years had performed a traditional honor song at UM commencements to recognize graduates.
+The Governor of Montana ordered flags in the state to be flown at half staff in Old Person's honor.
+At the University of Montana's fall 2021 commencement ceremony, a moment of silence was held for Old Person, and the Rawhide Orchestra played a warrior society song to honor him.

 A $300,000 endowment established in November 2021 to support the annual Kyiyo Pow Wow at the University of Montana is named after Old Person, as is a scholarship at Blackfeet Community College.